-FISCAL YEAR 2012 PROGRAM AND BUDGET INITIATIVES COMMUNITY INNOVATION IN INDIAN COUNTRY
+FISCAL YEAR 2013 PROGRAM AND BUDGET INITIATIVES COMMUNITY INNOVATION IN INDIAN COUNTRY

-HUD's 2012 Section 184 request of \$7 million in credit subsidy is anticipated to support loan guarantee authority of \$479 million.
-This request will assist 2,900 families by building, acquiring, or rehabilitating homeownership units or assisting families in their purchase.
-Since 2002, the Section 184 program has become ver popular in Native communities, a trend that can be traced to HUD's shift from a broad-based national outreach campaign to a more localized grassroots marketing approach.
+In Fiscal Year 2013, HUD is requesting \$7 million for Section 184 credit subsidy, which is anticipated to support loan guarantee authority of \$723 million.
+This request will assist 4,000 families by building, acquiring, or rehabilitating homeownership units or assisting families in their purchase.
+Since 2002, the Section 184 program has become very popular in Native communities, a trend that can be traced to HUD's shift from a broad-based national outreach campaign to a more localized grassroots marketing approach.
 To achieve the desired result, HUD identified and targeted lenders, tribes, and markets that offered the greatest opportunity for immediate success.